coycoylaniba/svelte-practice/README.md

 # Svelte Practice

-I made this repository to practice svelete.
+I made this repository to practice svelte.